Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 There are two different types of consumables in Guild Wars 2.
 One being food, the other being Enhancements.
 They can be applied at the same time, however only one of each type.
 Meaning that if you eat food the current foodbuff gets replaced with a new one.
 They usually grant passive stats like ferocity, boonduration or similar.
 Move information about consumables can be found on the [wiki](https://wiki.guildwars2.com/wiki/Consumable).

+##5.6 Skins

 [To the top](#Guild Wars 2 new Player Tutorial)

 ---
 # Chapter 6: Gamemodes

+The game consists of 3 main gamemodes.
+While it is perfectly possible to play all 3 they are very different and not each of them caters to everyone.
+If you find yourself disliking a particular mode you might try the others to see if they are more fun for you.

 ## 6.1: PvP